TigerHix/shimeji-ee/readme.txt

 Each type of Shimeji is configured through:

 1. An image set.
 This is located in img/[NAME].
 The image set must contain all image files specified in the actions file.
 2. An actions file.
-Unless conf/[NAME]/actions.xml exists, conf/actions.xml will be used.
+Unless img/[NAME]/conf/actions.xml or conf/[NAME]/actions.xml exists, conf/actions.xml will be used.
 3. A behaviors file.
-Unless conf/[NAME]/behaviors.xml exists, conf/behaviors.xml will be used.
+Unless img/[NAME]/conf/behaviors.xml or conf/[NAME]/behaviors.xml exists, conf/behaviors.xml will be used.

 When Shimeji-ee starts, one Shimeji for every image set in the img folder will be created.
 If you have too many image sets, a lot of your computer's memory will be used... so be careful.
 Shimeji-ee can eat up to 60% of your system's free memory.